Hotrian/HeadlessOverlayToolkit/readme.md

 Specifically, this code creates [Overlay](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::CreateOverlay)s which can appear right inside any VR application, not [DashboardOverlay](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::CreateDashboardOverlay)s which can only appear on the dashboard menu.

-Specifically, this code creates [Overlay](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::CreateOverlay)s which can appear right inside any VR application, not [DashboardOverlay](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::CreateDashboardOverlay)s which can only appear on the dashboard menu.

 The demo scene has two overlays.
 Only one overlay can be 'High Quality' at a time [as defined by the OpenVR API](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetHighQualityOverlay).
 However, neither is in HQ mode by default.
 This can easily be changed by changing [any of these three settings](http://i.imgur.com/6SM7aab.png).